Topsail Presbyterian Church Update

 Kid’s Club will meet every Sunday evening from 6pm to 7:30pm.
 Kid’s Club is for children ages 4 to 5th grade.
 Dinner will be provided.
 Join us for Bible stories, crafts, games, fun, and food every Sunday evening at 6pm in the fellowship hall.

-RADIUS, for ages 5th grade through 12th, meets in the Youth Building at 6:00 on Sunday evenings.
+RADIUS (youth group), for ages 5th grade through 12th, meets in the Youth Building at 6:00 on Sunday evenings.

 Presbyterian Women’s Circle: The Circle meets on the first Wednesday of the month at 9:30 in the youth building.
-Next meeting will be March 5th.

 BackPack Meals: Don’t forget this project of the PW.
 Bring small containers of food, cereal, juice, etc. and leave it in the basket in the gathering room.